Lloyds to put thousands of staff at risk of dismissal in performance drive

 Around half of those could lose their jobs, as first reported in the Financial Times (FT).

-The new approach will mean employees that managers deem to be underperforming could be put on “structured support” plans – but face losing their jobs if improvements are not ultimately made.
+The practice means employees that managers deem to be underperforming can be put on “structured support” plans – but face losing their jobs if improvements are not ultimately made.

+The Accord union, which represents thousands of Lloyds employees, indicated executives have sharpened their focus on performance and productivity, but that manager members have not been told to start “ranking” staff.

 It is understood that bosses at Lloyds are keen to address low rates of turnover among its employees – meaning more people are staying with the business for longer – and aligning it with other banks.